chibi-shadow/ZurBot/README.md

 - **move:**
  - "$var0" = the user who used the command

+you can also correct any string which is not traduced in the .js file or this readme file if you find something wrong

 #####if you want to help me to write some functions

 read the source code if you find a comment which say: